 Any violation of academic integrity will result in disciplinary actions for a violation of academic integrity.
 An instructor may give a zero for the assignment, quiz, test, or examination.
 The student will receive an "F" for the course and will be dropped from the current semester roll.
-For more information concerning the behavior expected of a student at Martin Community College, please see the Student Governance and Conduct Code on pages 50-51 of the Martin Community College Career Catalog for 2009-2011.
+For more information concerning the behavior expected of a student at Martin Community College, please see the Student Governance and Conduct Code of the Martin Community College Career Catalog.